Classroom Organization That Builds Community (Not Just a Pretty Room)

 (Because instruction shouldn’t stop for logistics.)

-• Turn-and-talk tools (numbered, colored, or shape sticks)
+• Turn-and-talk grouping tools (numbered, colored, or shape sticks)

 No complicated rotations.